inspec/inspec-aws/docs/resources/aws_ec2_images.md

 ## Syntax

- Ensure you have exactly 3 EC2 Images
+ Ensure you have exactly 3 EC2 Images available to you.

     describe aws_ec2_images do
       its('image_ids.count') { should cmp 3 }